 Moreover, most companies have a blog that improves their lead generation.
 According to HubSpot, at least 53% of marketers consider their business blog their top-most priority.
-In the post-pandemic world, digital marketing spending will increase as consumers are waiting on digital platforms for businesses to approach them.
-It has become all the more important for businesses to consider investing in digital marketing.
+In the post-pandemic world, digital marketing spending will increase as consumers wait on digital platforms for businesses to approach them.
+It has thus become crucial for businesses to consider investing in digital marketing.

 However, the field of digital marketing still has a long way to go.
 The industry is riddled with a host of digital marketing myths that make it difficult for businesses to adopt digital marketing in its entirety.
-In this blog, we bust 10 such myths.
+In this blog, we bust ten such myths.

-Busting Digital Marketing Myths for Small Businesses
+10 Digital Marketing Myths Busted

-Despite the growing need for digital marketing, there is a lag in investment, and this can be attributed to the fact that digital marketing is surrounded by a lot of myths.
-These myths impact the belief systems of marketers, as a result of which most companies don’t want to risk investing in them.
+Despite the growing need for digital marketing, there is a lag in investment, which can be attributed to the fact that many myths surround digital marketing.
+These myths impact the belief systems of marketers, and as a result, most companies don’t want to risk investing in them.

-Using one social media platform is enough
+1. Using one or all social media platforms is enough

-Investing in digital marketing is enough
+2. Investing in digital marketing is enough.

-Content marketing doesn’t help businesses
+3. Content marketing doesn’t help businesses.

-SEO is as good as dead
+4. SEO is as good as dead

 You can no longer optimize content using keywords alone or link to sites; there is more to SEO now than has ever been in the past.
 You need to work on content, social media, and technical SEO to optimize your business and increase your reach.